 - Cystic fibrosis

 Lung damage can often be treated with medication or with special breathing devices.
-But when these measures no longer help or your lung function becomes life-threatening, your doctor might suggest a single-lung transplant or a double-lung transplant.
+But when these measures no longer help or your lung function becomes life-threatening, your health care provider might suggest a single-lung transplant or a double-lung transplant.

 Factors that may affect your eligibility for a lung transplant